mvolkmann/blog/src/zig.md

 and to provide education and guidance to students, teaching the next generation of programmers to be competent, ethical, and to hold each other to high standards."

+Originally the Zig compiler was implemented in C++.
+The 0.10.0 version of Zig changed to a self-hosted compiler which means it is implemented in Zig.

 ## Used By